 With fees as low as $105 per week RCDP offers all potential volunteers the opportunity to join an affordable program in Sri Lanka, along with safe and secure accommodation, three full meals a day and to the chance to be truly immersed in Sri Lankan culture.

-Volunteers in this project are expected to work with children for about 3 hours every day; helping with cleaning or cooking activities inside the orphanage, teaching the children, (mainly English), assisting with personal hygiene tasks, running art, music or dance activities, working with children in the garden, undertaking administrative tasks, as well as fundraising.
+Sri Lanka volunteers in this project are expected to work with children for about 3 hours every day; helping with cleaning or cooking activities inside the orphanage, teaching the children, (mainly English), assisting with personal hygiene tasks, running art, music or dance activities, working with children in the garden, undertaking administrative tasks, as well as fundraising.

 Volunteers in this project will work with children aged between 6-16 years and teach them English.
 Volunteers can follow the official curriculum or use their own methods in order to make the class more interactive and fun.
 Volunteers can also organize debates or discussions between students to encourage them to speak, and gain confidence when using English.